 So many people ask, - what to wear for the photoshoot?

-First I thought saying what you are comfortable in is great.
-Soon I realised it’s not great, because how you dress for a photoshoot can have a huge impact on the photos created for you.
+How you dress for a photoshoot can have a huge impact on the photos created for you.

 Few facts to keep in mind when choosing your outfit.